pslisko/performa365docs/docs/gettoknow/test_administrator_and_test_creator.rst

 Exam Creator
 *************

-Simmilar to exam admin, however it can only create new exams and manage them rather than all exams in the system.
+Similar to exam admin, however it can only create new exams and manage them rather than all exams in the system.
 This role is typically assigned to a course owner (instructor or teacther) who can then create new exams but cannot view or alter other's exams.

 ..
 Users in this role can: